Model-free generalized fiducial inference: Constructing CP sets from GF inference

 The motivating assumption for GF inference is an explicit association between data $Y$ and an auxiliary variable $U$ through some deterministic function $G$ that depends on unknown population parameters of interest, $\theta$.
 Expressed as,

 the association is typically referred to as a {\em data generating equation}.
 A key aspect of the assumption is that the auxiliary variable has a completely known and fully specified distribution.
 The auxiliary variable can be understood similar to the notion of a pivotal quantity that might be constructed in the context of statistical testing or bootstrapping.
-The goal is to build inference on the unknown $\theta$ by using the assumption of association (\ref{dge}).
+The goal is to build epistemic inference on the unknown $\theta$ by using the assumption of association (\ref{dge}).

 From the GF inference perspective, the association (\ref{dge}) represents a mapping from a parameter space $\Theta$ to the support $\Y$ of the datum $Y$, and as such, once data are observed, an inverse mapping would contain valuable information about the unknown value $\theta$.
 More precisely, given an observed data set $y_{1},\dots,y_{n}$ generated independently from (\ref{dge}) there necessarily exists a corresponding set of auxiliary variable values $u_{1}, \dots, u_{n}$ such that the unknown value $\theta$ solves the system of equations, $y_{1} = G(u_{1},\theta), \cdots, y_{n} = G(u_{n},\theta)$.
-If the set of auxiliary values $u_{1}, \dots, u_{n}$ were known, then this would be a deterministic problem.
-Nonetheless, although $u_{1}, \dots, u_{n}$ are unknown, it is assumed that the set comprises values that were generated independently and identically from the assumed known and fully specified distribution of the auxiliary variable, $U$.
-Accordingly, these facts motivate the formal definition of a GF distribution of $\theta$, presented next.
+If the set of auxiliary values $u_{1}, \dots, u_{n}$ were known, then this would be a deterministic inverse problem.
+Nonetheless, although $u_{1}, \dots, u_{n}$ are unknown, it is assumed that the set comprises values that were generated independently and identically from the assumed known and fully specified distribution of the auxiliary variable $U$.